Skip to content

 • Tight Tolerances: The process can consistently meet tight tolerances, crucial in industries like aerospace and automotive, where precision is paramount.

 • Uniformity: Stretch forming produces parts with consistent shapes and dimensions across production runs, minimizing variations and ensuring part interchangeability.
+Uniform Wall Thickness: Stretch forming helps maintain a uniform wall thickness in the material, ensuring structural integrity and consistent product quality.

 • Minimal Material Distortion: Stretch forming minimizes material distortion, preserving the integrity of the formed parts and reducing the need for post-processing.